aniketmaurya/fastpages-blog/_posts/2020-07-26-fastapi-tf-webapp.md

 ![](https://fastapi.tiangolo.com/img/logo-margin/logo-teal.png "Source- FastAPI Docs")

-> FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.

 FastAPI is a high performance asynchronous framework for building APIs in Python.
 It provides support for Swagger UI out of the box.

-Source code for this blog is available [aniketmaurya/tensorflow-fastapi-starter-pack](https://github.com/aniketmaurya/tensorflow-web-app-starter-pack)
+> Source code for this blog is available [aniketmaurya/tensorflow-fastapi-starter-pack](https://github.com/aniketmaurya/tensorflow-web-app-starter-pack)

 # Lets start with a simple hello-world example